Sammeeey/lucky-N/README.md

 - [x] display win (if rolls sum up to winning number)
 - [x] let user input target/winning number
 - [x] let user input amount of dice
-- [ ] let user input highest number on dice
+- [x] let user input highest number on dice
   - [ ] (refactor `dice[0].dieMaxValue` in `rollDie()` & `dieMaxNum` input field to be more universal (not just focused on 1st die))
+- [ ] (apply real IDs to all dice - instead of just indices)